zacrash/trog/ros/src/troggie_control/roboteq/README.md

 ### For our purposes...
 - Publish velocity (rad/s) commands on "/cmd" topic
 - Publish position (rad) command on "/cmd" topic

+## TODO
+- Put motor in closed loop speed mode (speed position mode works better at lower speeds - we can experiment)